 Pursuant to Section 16(a) of the Exchange Act, the Company's directors and executive officers, and any persons holding more than 10% of its common stock, are required to report their beneficial ownership and any changes therein to the SEC and the Company.
 Specific due dates for those reports have been established, and the Company is required to report herein any failure to file such reports by those due dates.
-Based solely upon review of Forms 3, 4 and 5 (and amendments thereto) furnished to the Company during or in respect of the year ended December 31, 2015 and written representations from certain reporting persons, we believe that the following officer of the Company failed one time to file on a timely basis a report required by Section 16(a) of the Exchange Act during the year ended December 31, 2015: Joseph B. Alala, III.
-We believe that all other Section 16(a) filing requirements applicable to our directors, executive officers, and 10.0% or greater shareholders were satisfied in a timely manner during the year ended December 31, 2015.
+Based solely upon review of Forms 3, 4 and 5 (and amendments thereto) furnished to the Company during or in respect of the years ended December 31, 2014, 2015 and 2016 and written representations from certain reporting persons, we believe that M. Hunt Broyhill, a director of the Company, failed one time during the year ended December 31, 2014 and one time during the year ended December 31, 2015 to file on a timely basis the reports required by Section 16(a) of the Exchange Act.
+We believe that all other Section 16(a) filing requirements applicable to our directors, executive officers, and 10.0% or greater shareholders were satisfied in a timely manner during the year ended December 31, 2016.